We would love to hear from you.

 The purpose of Native Plant Restoration Fund is to encourage new approaches to aquatic plant management at Onota Lake, with the ultimate aim of protecting and encouraging the rehabilitation of native plant species.
 A healthy population of native plants creates beneficial habitat for fish and other wildlife.

-The current focus of the Fund is to provide financial support for a pilot project to test the effectiveness of herbicides to control the spread of Common Reed (Phragmites Australis).
+The current focus of the Fund is a pilot project to test the effectiveness of herbicides to control the spread of Common Reed (Phragmites Australis).
 Phragmites is a non-native invasive plant that degrades lake ecology by forming dense stands in shallow waters that crowd out beneficial native habitats.

 Learn more about Common Reed